 - Requests for collection via a courier

 Remember, card authorisation doesn’t mean a transaction is fraud-free, merely that the card hasn’t been reported lost or stolen and that there are funds in the account.
 Any customer insisting on collecting items in-store should produce the card used.
 You should cancel the original CNP transaction and process a new chip and PIN sale.

 Implement 3D Secure authentication checks on your website to reduce online fraud and liability and comply with PSD2, and partner with a PSP that runs its own fraud checks in the background for every transaction.
 Address Verification Service (AVS) and Card Verification Code (CVC) — also known as CVV, CSC or CVV2 — are also useful checks to make for CNP transactions.

 I’ve been hit, what next?

 With fraud losses on the rise, it pays to stay alert in order to protect your business profits and reputation.
-But if you do get hit, reporting it will at least ensure the authorities gain a clearer picture of fraud patterns up and down the country.
-This improved insight will help us all in the long run.
+But if you do get hit, reporting it will at least ensure the authorities gain a clearer picture of fraud patterns up and down the UK.

 Provided by market-leading payment provider, Worldpay from FIS, FSB Payments lets you do business your way with more ways to pay safely, competitive terms and added fraud protection.